-The historical fact is when the constitution of India was been drafted and we were having Eminent personalities like Dr.Rajendra Prasad, Pt.Jawaharlal Nehru, Sardar Patel, Dr.Ambedkar etc. all present in the constituent assembly, Dr.Ambedkar proposed in Art.44[i] that state shall endeavour to have Uniform civil code, nobody in 1948-49 regarded this as a communal approach it was intended to express as a desire of India that eventually one day we will have a Uniform civil code.
+The historical fact is when the Constitution of India was been drafted and we were having Eminent personalities like Dr.Rajendra Prasad, Pt.Jawaharlal Nehru, Sardar Patel, Dr.Ambedkar etc. all present in the constituent assembly, Dr.Ambedkar proposed in Art.44[i] that state shall endeavour to have Uniform civil code, nobody in 1948-49 regarded this as a communal approach it was intended to express a desire of India that eventually one day we will have a Uniform civil code.

 The first question which comes to mind when the Uniform Civil Code (UCC) comes is “will Uniform civil code unify India”.
-Three words which divide the ideologies of UCC in two categories are Politically, Socially and religiously.
+Three words which divide the ideologies of UCC in two categories are Political, Socially and religiously.

 MEANING OF UNIFORM CIVIL CODE-

-The expression is combination of three terms (Uniform, Civil, and Code).
-Now going by the general definition Uniform means ‘same in similar conditions’, Civil derived from Latin word ‘civilis’ means ‘citizen’; when it is used as adjective of law it means ‘pertaining to private rights and remedies of a citizen’; Code means ‘codified laws’.
+The expression is a combination of three terms (Uniform, Civil, and Code).
+Now going by the general definition Uniform means ‘same in similar conditions’, Civil derived from Latin word ‘civilis’ means ‘citizen’; when it is used as an adjective of law it means ‘pertaining to private rights and remedies of a citizen’; Code means ‘codified laws’.
 Indeed in legal regime, UCC is confined to having uniform personal code for every individual and communities across the country i.e. Hindu, Muslim, Christian, Parsi and other religion residing in India to achieve the goal embodied in the Art.44 of the Constitution of India.

 The true idea behind the uniform civil code is no preferential treatment but treating all faiths equally.

 NEED OF UNIFORM CIVIL CODE-